Life lessons to Ledigos.

-We skipped through Calzailla de la Cueza (via making pigs of ourselves at the first restaurant we could find) and decided to make our way to the tiny outpost village of Ledigos.
+We skipped through Calzailla de la Cueza (via making pigs of ourselves at the first restaurant we could find), through the subdued countryside and into our day’s final stop in the quaint village of Ledigos.
 Tiptoeing down the horse-manure-lined main street, lingering with an eye-watering bouquet and buzzing with bird-sized flies, we thought we’d made a disastrous mistake to move on.
 Fortunately, our accommodation at Albergue La Morena en Ledigos eased our uncertainty.
 Lush lawns, hot showers, snug bunk beds, hearty meals and a well-equipped kitchen serviced all of our needs.
-The beautifully presented Albrgue served as a reminder not to judge a book by its feces-stained cover — one final life lesson before Day 17’s jaunt to Bercianos Del Real Camino.
+The beautifully presented Albergue served as a reminder not to judge a book by its feces-stained cover — one final life lesson before Day 17’s jaunt to Bercianos Del Real Camino.

 All the details.